RAL-UC/SSMM/README.md

 ---

-## GENERAL DESCRIPTION OF THE DUAL-ARM MOBILE MANIPULATOR MUJOCO MODEL
+## GENERAL DESCRIPTION OF THE DUAL-ARM MOBILE MANIPULATOR MuJoCo MODEL

-FR3 arms employ the model in Mujoco Menangerie: https://github.com/google-deepmind/mujoco_menagerie/tree/main/franka_fr3, which is derived from the publicly available URDF description available at: https://github.com/frankaemika/franka_description.
+FR3 arms employ the model in MuJoCo Menangerie: https://github.com/google-deepmind/mujoco_menagerie/tree/main/franka_fr3, which is derived from the publicly available URDF description available at: https://github.com/frankaemika/franka_description.